drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_RideCancellationDetails.md

-# More Information Ride Cancellation #
+# More Information About Ride Cancellation #

 A ride may be cancelled either by the passenger or by the supplier/driver, at any stage after the passenger requests to book it.